-Element 2.3: Examples of evidence for element 2.3 may include, but are not limited to documentation from change management systems, electronic mail, contracts that identifies a review to determine whether additional mitigations are necessary and that they have been implemented prior to connecting the vendor or contractor owned Transient Cyber Asset.

-Element 3.1: Examples of evidence for element 3.1 may include, but are not limited to documentation from asset management systems, human resource management systems, forms or spreadsheets that shows authorization of Removable Media.
-The documentation must identify Removable Media, individually or by group of Removable Media, along with the authorized users, either individually or by group or role and the authorized locations, either individually or by group.

-Element 3.2: Examples of evidence for element 3.2 may include, but are not limited to documentation of the method(s) used to mitigate malicious code such as results of scans of the media, or documented confirmation by the entity that the media was deemed to be free of malicious code.
+- Element Section 2.3: Examples of evidence for element Section 2.3 may include, but are not limited to, documentation from change management systems, electronic mail, or contracts that identifies a review to determine whether additional mitigations are necessary and that they have been implemented prior to connecting the vendor or contractor owned Transient Cyber Asset managed by a party other than the Responsible Entity. - Element Section 3.1: Examples of evidence for element Section 3.1 may include, but are not limited to documentation from asset management systems, human resource management systems, forms or spreadsheets that shows authorization of Removable Media.
+The documentation must identify Removable Media, individually or by group of Removable Media, along with the authorized users, either individually or by group or role, and the authorized locations, either individually or by group. - Element Section 3.2: Examples of evidence for element Section 3.2 may include, but are not limited to, documented process(es) of the method(s) used to mitigate malicious code such as results of scan settings for Removable Media, or implementation of on-demand scanning.
+Documented process(es) for the method(s) used for mitigating the threat of detected malicious code on Removable Media, such as logs from the method(s) used to detect malicious code that show the results of scanning and that show mitigation of detected malicious code on Removable Media or documented confirmation by the entity that the Removable Media was deemed to be free of malicious code. documentation of the method(s) used to mitigate malicious code such as results of scans of the media, or documented confirmation by the entity that the media was deemed to be free of malicious code.
 Confirmation can be documented through email or within change management record(s).